majacQ/docs-site/docs/user-guide/systemrequirements-zos.md

 ### ZWESVUSR

-This is a started task ID used to run the PROCLIB `ZWESVSTC`.
+This is a started task ID for `ZWESLSTC`.

 The task starts a USS environment using `BPXBATSL` that executes the core Zowe Desktop (ZLUX) node.js server, the Java API Mediation Layer, and the Z Secure Services C component.
 To work with USS, the user ID `ZWESVUSR` must have a valid OMVS segment.